maplant/my-website/articles/2025-02-17-Why-I'm-Writing-a-Scheme-Implementation-in-2025-(The-Answer-is-Async-Rust).md

 was necessary to eventually make `scheme-rs` competitive performance-wise with more mature Scheme compilers like `ChezScheme`.

-R6RS is a pretty massive spec, but I hop to complete it somewhat soon (although I started a new job recently, so no idea what that really means), and after that I hope to focus on making the compiler produce the best code as possible.
+R6RS is a pretty massive spec, but I hope to complete it somewhat soon (although I started a new job recently, so no idea what that really means), and after that I hope to focus on making the compiler produce the best code as possible.
 In the mean time, I hope you consider taking a look at `scheme-rs`, and contributing if you find the project interesting.